midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/The-purpose-of-politics-Thomas-Sowell.md

 ---
-title: "The purpose of politics"
+title: 'The purpose of politics'
 ---

 ## "The purpose of politics is not to solve problems but to find problems to justify the expansion of government power and an increase in taxes."